ikerelvi/nike-shoes-case/README.md

   -  "voucher-code-generator": "^1.1.1"

 #### 3. Run the command `npm start` to start your server
-- `Use http://localhost:3000/monitor/liveness on the browser to check if the server is working`
+- `Go to http://localhost:3000/monitor/liveness on the browser to check if the server is working`

-#### 4. From Postman or your API dev tool in order to test the endpoint
+#### 4. Go to the main page and fulfill the Survey
- - POST to /urlShortenerService with "entryURL" parameter filled with a URL
+- `Go to http://localhost:3000/ on the browser`

 `CURL Request Example`
 ```curl